Murder of Jasmine Fiore: Marriage

-Fiore met Canadian real estate investor Ryan Jenkins at a Las Vegas casino shortly after Jenkins was eliminated from Megan Wants a Millionaire.
-Two days later – March 18, 2009 – the pair married at A Little White Wedding Chapel on the Las Vegas Strip.
+Fiore met Jenkins at a Las Vegas casino shortly after Megan Wants a Millionaire completed filming.
+They married two days later – March 18, 2009 – at A Little White Wedding Chapel on the Las Vegas Strip.
 According to court records, Jenkins was charged in June 2009 in Clark County, Nevada, with "battery constituting domestic violence" for hitting Fiore on the arm.
 Travis Heinrich, who was present, said Jenkins and Fiore were arguing over her kissing Heinrich, and Jenkins hit Fiore's arm, causing her to fall into a nearby swimming pool.
 Jenkins was to go on trial in December.
-The pair reconciled shortly before Fiore's death, and were reportedly traveling to San Diego for a poker game.
+During this period, Jenkins would return to Calgary, and soon depart for Mexico to participate in the third season of VH1's I Love Money.
+Upon his return, the pair reconciled and were traveling to San Diego for a poker game.

 Lisa Lepore, Fiore's mother, claims that the two fought frequently, and that Jenkins was jealous of Fiore's friendships with her ex-boyfriends.
 Dan Jenkins, Ryan Jenkins' father, said that Fiore was his son's only friend in California, and that she would disappear for days at a time and lie about it to his son.
 In addition, Lepore told The Associated Press that her daughter had her marriage to Jenkins annulled in May 2009, but there are no court records of an annulment in either Nevada, where the couple had married, or Los Angeles County, where they last lived.